-- Energy and Atmosphere Credit 1 (1-3 pts). - Reduction in TRs, HVAC equipment, switch equipment, UPS, lighting and other energy needs. - .
-The PON system helps the overall efficiency of the energy systems. - Innovation in Design Credit 1 (1-4 pts).
+- Energy and Atmosphere Credit 1 (1-3 pts). - Reduction in TRs, HVAC equipment, switch equipment, UPS, lighting and other energy needs. - The PON system helps the overall efficiency of the energy systems. - Innovation in Design Credit 1 (1-4 pts).

-In addition, utilizing a fiber system ensures the life of the system extends beyond the life of a conventional "switched" system.
+- The PON system utilizes less equipment, resulting in less raw materials, less garbage, less transportation and reduced time for implementation and commissioning. - In addition, utilizing a fiber system ensures the life of the system extends beyond the life of a conventional "switched" system.

-not guaranteed or implied
+\not guaranteed or implied